 Concentric Proximity Search was going strong but after analysis, we found scope of improvement in it in our subsequent release.
 For instance, to search for records nearby an individual record, you had to plot it on map and then set it as your current location after which you could perform proximity search.

 To augment the speed and accuracy further we came up with a new feature of Maplytics – Map integration for Dynamic CRM - viz.
-Auto Search Window.
+Contextual search.
 It is a simple yet effective and enhanced version of Radius Search.

 1. Geo-fencing around different radii to avoid competition: